michaelbycycle/462/HW1/bubble_thoughts.md

 I had the chance to work with Bubble for a number of days in the past week and created a portion of the tutorial app which can be found here: https://recipemwade2.bubbleapps.io/version-test?debug_mode=true <br>

+The pros of this type of system is you can do rapid prototyping.
+Prior to this experience I knew of rapid mockup systems, but was not aware of systems that also included easy database features.
+With the inclusion of databse integration, Bubble allows for complete functioning concepts.
+Bubble touts its platform as a solution for making custom real world apps.
+However, for many custom devolpment use cases, it falls short due to the high level of development abstraction present in a no code development system. <br>

+When the users needs are what Bubble provides it is a good solution, however, the moment your needs are outside of their feature set you don't have any option to move forward with developing your intended feature.
+Also, when bugs arise you are so far removed from the actual code you cannot make more fine tuned changes due to the abstracted nature of the no-code system.